jfpalchak/whiteboard-review/practice2.md

     return array;
   }

+  // with the quick sort, we want to partition our given array into two parts:
+  // an array of elements smaller in value than a chosen pivot element,
-  const pivot = array[0];
+  // and an array of elements greater in value than a chosen pivot element const pivot = array[0];
   const smaller = [];
   const greater = [];

+  // we loop through our given array and assign each element
+  // to an appropriate array
   for (let i = 1; i < array.length; i++) {
     if (array[i] < pivot) {
       smaller.push(array[i]);